 libcairo14.dll is considered a type of Dynamic Link Library (DLL) file.
-Dynamic Link Library files, like libcairo14.dll, are essentially a "guide book" that stores information and instructions for executable (EXE) files - like Setup.exe - to follow.
+Dynamic Link Library files, like libcairo14.dll, are essentially a "guide book" that stores information and instructions for executable (EXE) files - like 7za.exe - to follow.
 These files were created so that multiple programs (eg. Adobe Photoshop Lightroom) could share the same libcairo14.dll file, saving valuable memory allocation, therefore making your computer run more efficiently.

 Unfortunately, what makes DLL files so convenient and efficient, also makes them extremely vulnerable to problems.
 If something happens to a shared DLL file, either it goes missing or gets corrupted in some way, it can generate a "runtime" error message.
 Runtime is pretty self-explanatory; it means that these errors are triggered when libcairo14.dll is attempted to be loaded either when Adobe Photoshop Lightroom is starting up, or in some cases already running.
 Some of the most common libcairo14.dll errors include: